 A Play-Based Approach

-Research shows that for preschool-aged children, the best outcomes occur when learning is embedded in play.
+Research shows that for baby’s. toddlers, and preschool-aged children, the best outcomes occur when learning is embedded in play.
 Building Blocks Preschool curriculum is based on three research-based principles*:

 - Children need both unstructured free play and playful learning under the gentle guidance of adults to best prepare them for entrance into kindergarten.